eranif/codelite/docs/docs/plugins/dap.md

     **Linux**

     Most linux distros offer `lldb-vscode` in their repository.
-For example, under `Ubuntu 20.04` you can install it by typing (you can install a newer version if available, the newer, the better):
+For example, in `Ubuntu 20.04` you can install it by typing (you can install a newer version if available; the newer, the better):

     `sudo apt update && sudo apt install lldb-12`